WooCommerce Automated Emails: The Ultimate Guide To Boosting Profits With Automation

 Here's an example of BOOM!
 By Cindy Joseph.
 Take a look:

-Notice Boom is not pitching for a sale here, but priming readers for the next purchase.
+Notice Boom is not pitching for a sale here but priming readers for the next purchase.

 Action Tip: Craft automated emails that teach people about your products, give them ideas on how to use them, and focus on their major pain points.
-Your emails should make them feel that you care for them and understand what they need to solve problems.
+Your emails should make them feel you care for them and understand what they need to solve problems.

 As per a study conducted by Bright Local, 88% of people trust reviews online from strangers as much as personal recommendations.